Women’s Health A-Z

 Prenatal Care

 Throughout your pregnancy, you’ll work with your obstetrician to make sure both mom and baby are healthy.
 You’ll undergo routine tests to check for infections, anemia, conditions such as gestational diabetes, cystic fibrosis, chromosomal abnormalities, and other conditions and factors that may contribute to your and your baby’s health.
-Your prenatal care will also include having ultrasounds, getting to listen to your baby’s heartbeat, and even finding out if it is a girl or a boy!

 To schedule an appointment with a VPFW provider, you can call us at 804-897-2100 or set an appointment online.